Frequently Asked Questions

 Do Not Call / Do Not Disturb Registries

-While Macao doesn't maintain an official Do Not Call registry, businesses should:
+While Macao doesn't maintain an official Do Not Call registry, you must:

 Time Zone Sensitivity

-Phone Numbers Options and SMS Sender Types for in Macao
+Phone Number Options and SMS Sender Types in Macao

 Alphanumeric Sender ID